mattkopecki/Personal-Site/content/post/IAM-Metrics-Part-3.md

 Your IAM tool does these things, so you should measure and report on them!

-  - Demonstrate the effectiveness of a password management deployment by measuring how many password resets have been redirected from the service desk into an automated tool
+  - Demonstrate the effectiveness of a password management deployment by measuring _how many password resets have been redirected from the service desk into an automated tool_.
-  - Measure reduction in total number of events through SSO rollout and password synchronization improvements
+  - Measure _reduction in total number of events_ through SSO rollout and password synchronization improvements.
   - Measure the number of approvals or certification decisions _not needed_ because of your entitlement classification scheme that only submits the highest risk items for multiple reviews
-  - Measure the shift from individual access requests to access requests bundled into roles.
+  - Measure the shift _from individual access requests to access requests bundled into roles_.
 Roles pull upstream the work of finding and submitting all your individual entitlement requests.
-  - Measure the impact of form or process validation rules that reduce unneeded work
+  - Measure the impact of form or process validation _rules that reduce unneeded work_.

 **"Shifting Up" With IAM Automation**